alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 Explores all of the neighbor vertices at the present depth prior to moving to the vertices at the next depth level.
 BFS uses First-In First-Out (FIFO= queue)

+DFS and BFS are considered when estimating how much data will be visited in a traversal.
+More data, more computationally expensive.

+> **Minimum Cost Path or Shortest Weighted Path** : Add weight or cost to steps along a path